lanyunshi/Multi-hopComplexKBQA/README.md

 ## **Save Freebase dump in Your Machine**
 As we are querying Freebase dynamically, you need install a database engine in your machine.
 We are using [Virtuoso Open-Source](https://github.com/openlink/virtuoso-opensource).
 You can follow the instruction to install.
-Once you installed the database engine, you can download our freebase dump from [link]() and save it in your data path.
+Once you installed the database engine, you can download freebase dump from [link](https://developers.google.com/freebase) and setup your database.
 After the database is installed, you need to replace the *SPARQLPATH* in *code/SPARQL_test.py* file with *your/path/to/database*.
 To do a quick test, you can run:
 ```